vincenicoara/solutions_architect_part1/README.md

 - It looks for "filename" in the "/input/" folder.
 Please place your input file there before running.

 1) Run `npm run start`
 - If no filename is provided, it automatically uses the file "/input/input.txt".
-You can also paste your file in this one before you run.
+You can also paste your file in this one before you run this command.

 Note: All of the above commands must be run in the highest level project directory (where main.js is)